-6.2 - Perceptual categorization and sensory biasing
+5.2 - Perceptual categorization and sensory biasing

-A second objection to the account I have proposed thus far concerns the relation between perceptual categorization and a phenomenon (often referred to, somewhat unhelpfully, as categorical perception) whereby the perceived sensory qualities of a stimulus are influenced by the category according to which it is encoded.
+A second important area for discussion concerns the relation between perceptual categorization and a phenomenon (often referred to, somewhat unhelpfully, as categorical perception) whereby the perceived sensory qualities of a stimulus are influenced by the category according to which it is encoded.
 For example, in hearing phonemes with phonetic properties intermediate between /p/ and /b/, subjects typically report hearing strictly one or the other, rather than as intermediate sounds (Brandt & Rosen, 1980).
 Similar effects have been found in the case of colour, where subjects are faster as discriminating colours from different colour categories (like green and blue) than colours from a single category, even when the absolute degree of chromatic separation sizes are held constant (Gilbert et al., 2006).